brisbanemakerspace/bms-wiki/bylaws/infractions.md

 **Once a member has been issued with the maximum number of Infractions in any category, they are required to demonstrate why their membership shouldn't be cancelled.** This is 4x offences for Category 1, 3x for Category 2, and 2x for Category 3.

 ## Category 1
 These Infractions are minor, and first time breaches **should not** be accompanied by a Temporary Access Suspension penalty (but another penalty like cleaning up their mess is fine).
-However, after the first breache, each additional breache should be accompanied by a Temporary Access Suspension going from 1 week, to 2 weeks, then up to 4 weeks.
+However, after the first breach, each additional breach should be accompanied by a Temporary Access Suspension going from 1 week, to 2 weeks, then up to 4 weeks.

+* Unintentionally breaching the Safe Space Policy or Code of Conduct.
 * Not cleaning up after yourself (e.g. leaving a mess and not tidying the area that you used).
 * Not locking up or securing the site in accordance with site lockup procedures.
 * Not reporting a safety or maintenance issue that you discovered (even if you didn't cause it).